Om-0333/Riderentals_Renting-Company/README.md

 - Car reservation and booking management
 - User-friendly interface for easy navigation and interaction
 - Integration with SQLite database for efficient data storage and retrieval
+- Make database migration to PostgreSQL for database deployment on railway.app

 ## Technologies Used